saurabhp75/saurabhp75.github.io/_notes/javascript.md

 ### DOM object

-- document.URL: URL of the webpage.
+- `document.URL`: URL of the webpage.
-- document.links: all links on the web page.
+- `document.links`: all links on the web page.
-- document.body
+- `document.body`
-- document.head
+- `document.head`

 ### Old DOM methods

-- getelementbyid: return single object or null.
+- `getelementbyid`: return single object or null.
-- getelementsbytagname: returns html collection and not an array or empty html collection.
+- `getelementsbytagname`: returns html collection and not an array or empty html collection.
 It contains element objects.
-- getelementsbyclassname
+- `getelementsbyclassname`:

 ### New DOM methods

 - **querySelector()**: selects first matching element. returns first element with matching tag, Id, class , attribute.
 For eg "p", "#red", ".big", a[href="URL"]
 - **querySelectorAll()**: selects all matching elements.
-  New methods for selecting elements.
+- New methods for selecting elements.
 They take CSS selector type input.

-- Note: console.dir(tag): displays Dom object in js notation instead of HTML notation.
+- **Note**: console.dir(tag): displays Dom object in js notation instead of HTML notation.

-Innerhtml:
+- Innerhtml:
-Innertext: content between opening and closing tags.
+- Innertext: content between opening and closing tags.
-Textcontent: shows everything even hidden elements.
+- Textcontent: shows everything even hidden elements.

 - `getattribute()`: gets info from html.
 Using dot notation on Dom gets the attribute from the is object.
 - `setAttribute('class', 'purple')`: Used to set the class attribute to change the style of the eelements.